BigDataProcSystems/Practice/spark/docs/spark_streaming_kafka_tweets.md

 In terminal create the `tweets-kafka` topic that will refer to tweet stream from Twitter API:

-`$KAFKA_HOME/bin/kafka-topics.sh --create --zookeeper localhost:2181 --topic tweets-kafka --partitions 1 --replication-factor 1`
+`$KAFKA_HOME/bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --topic tweets-kafka --partitions 1 --replication-factor 1`

 Open four terminals: